Everything you need to know about Amazon Prime Day 2022 so that you can score the very best Amazon Prime Day deals.

 Signing up for Amazon Prime is pretty low-stakes, since you can manually cancel at any point within those first 30 days to avoid being charged.
 But if you find it meets or exceeds your expectations, it’s just $12.99 a month or $119 a year plus taxes (and if you’re an active student, it’s even cheaper).

-Mic’s commerce editors are experts at multitasking, which means that while poring over 2020’s Prime Day deals to round up the best ones for readers, we were also adding some of them to our own shopping carts.
+Mic’s commerce editors are experts at multitasking, which means that while poring over 2021’s Prime Day deals to round up the best ones for readers, we were also adding some of them to our own shopping carts.
 Many of our favorite purchases were hot tech items like the Kindle Paperwhite and the Echo Show 8.
-But we also couldn’t pass up the chance to grab wardrobe staples like Calvin Klein’s seamless bralettes and Hanes’ ecosmart fleece sweatshirts (and of course, we had to get the Pritech fabric shaver to keep those fleeces looking like new).
+But we also couldn’t pass up the chance to grab wardrobe staples like the adidas Women's Grand Court Sneakers and Hanes’ ecosmart fleece sweatshirts (and of course, we had to get the Pritech fabric shaver to keep those fleeces looking like new).

 In past years, other retailers like Walmart, Best Buy, and Target have timed their own major summer sales to overlap with Prime Day, and we expect the same this time around.
 We’ll be updating this space with more information as Amazon competitors announce their offerings.

 First, be sure to sign up for an Amazon Prime membership if you haven’t already.
 Then, we recommend checking out some of the early deals happening on Amazon right now.
+You can also ask Alexa, “Remind me when Prime Day starts,” to be notified when the two-day savings event is finally here.
 And, of course, check back here again for updates in the weeks to come.